Private client law in United States (Federal): overview

 Domicile and residence

-Resident status determines whether a person is subject to the US tax regime.
+Resident status determines whether a person is subject to the US income and/or estate tax regimes.
 Residency classifications are different for income tax and federal estate and gift tax purposes.

 Income tax.
 The term resident generally includes someone who either: